duncanbradley/thesis/related_work.md

 Pennington and Tuttle (2009)

 Deception in data visualisation does not necessarily involve displaying inaccurate data (Yang et al., 2020).
 A simple design choice can prompt users to form an inaccurate view of the data.
 Pandey et al. (2015) investigated four chart formats that have been classed as ‘deceptive’, either because they exaggerate or understate the message conveyed by the data, or because they present the opposite perspective.
 Exaggeration or understatement of patterns can occur through use of a truncated y-axis, use of area encoding for quantity, or an aspect ratio manipulation.
 An opposite perspective can be presented using an inverted *y*-axis.
 Pandey et al.’s investigation explored how these formats affect message-level representation of the data.
 This refers to the domain concepts communicated (e.g., greater access to safe drinking water) rather than just the graphical elements (e.g., higher bars).
 Indeed, they suggest that misunderstandings of the data may arise during translation from graphical schemata (Pinker, 1990) to real-world understanding.
 All deceptive techniques investigated in the study led to misunderstandings in participants, with large effect sizes.

+Wainer (1984) - a number of examples of bad visualisations, mostly focused on distorting data e.g. by manipulating scales, implementing area encoding incorrectly, use of inconsistent baselines.
+Wainer explains that it would be misleading to obscure differences by expanding a scale to include 0.

+Bar charts not starting at zero were perceived as less credible in a student sample (Geidner and Cameron, 2017), suggesting an awareness of what constitutes a misleading design.

+Add notes on Pandey et al.’s (2015) definitions of deception.

+Correll and Heer - the space of ‘black hat’ visualisation concerns design of charts with intention to mislead.
+This involves violating conventions, inappropriate aggregation, concealing important patterns, exploiting visual biases

 Other research has also explored how axis ranges affect interpretation of data.
 Cleveland et al. (1982) explored how perception of correlation in scatterplots changes as axis limits change.
 When both axes are expanded, and the cluster appears smaller, perceived correlation increases.
 Yang et al. (2020) investigated the effects, possible mitigation, and individual differences associated with *y*-axis truncation.
 The rationale for this set of experiments was that previous work on *y*-axis truncation had low power (e.g., Pandey et al. 2015; Witt et al., 2019), or problematic experimental design (Raschke & Steinbart, 2008).
 Visualisations were created using standardised measurement of deception as defined by the Graph Discrepancy Index (Steinbart, 1989; although criticised by Mather et al., 2005).
 Participants indicated on a Likert scale their perceived relative difference between the two displayed values.
 In the initial experiment, a truncation effect was observed, with greater truncation resulting in greater perceived differences.
 Analysis revealed no association between participants’ susceptibility to the truncation effect and their graph literacy.